PixelmonPRO/Java-Version-Manager/README.md

 #### ✨ Key Features

-*   **Multi-Provider Support:** Works with Azul Zulu, Adoptium Temurin, Amazon Corretto, Oracle GraalVM, and more.
+*   **Multi-Provider Support:** Works with Azul Zulu, Adoptium Temurin, Amazon Corretto, BellSoft Liberica, Oracle GraalVM, and more.
 *   **Installation:** Find and install the required Java version in just a few clicks.
 *   **Version Switching:** Instantly switch the active `JAVA_HOME` for the current session or the entire system.
 *   **Updates:** Automatically find and install minor updates for your installed JDKs.